 2 Pairs of Socks and Underwear

-Because this is a short trip, you should pack the precise number of socks and underwear you need for 2-3 days.
+Pack the precise number of socks and underwear you need for 2-3 days.
 I recommend a spare pair of socks if there’s a lot of walking planned.
 Fresh socks can be a game-changer after a long day of stomping around.

 Pajamas and Book